 I have to say they hit all 3 and I’m REALLY thrilled with what she got.

-2021 Update: I have ordered a new box for my daughter a couple of times the past few years.
+2022 Update: I have ordered a new box for my daughter a couple of times the past few years.
 I love how she can “shop” from home and we’ve been really happy with what’s she’s gotten.
-I will say that sometimes they 100% forget my modest requirements… but such is life, right?
+I will say that sometimes they 100% forget the modesty requests… but such is life, right?

 FYI, I was offered a credit to try my initial box, but other boxes have been either paid for by myself or some credits I had.